Szilard Engines as Quantum Thermodynamical Systems: Discussion

-Extending a recent dynamical analysis \cite{Boyd14b} of Szilard's classical single-particle engine, we modeled the Szilard engine as a quantum thermodynamical system---an information engine consisting of a simple thermodynamic system that interacts with quantum control system (quantum demon).
-Taking Szilard's original strategy to heart the analyzes the physics of both the thermodynamic system and control system.
-In agreement with Szilard, over the entire thermodynamic cycle the net changes (uptake or exhausting of resources) balance each other out.
-There is zero output work and the operation is consistent with the Second Law.
-In particular, as Ref. \cite{Ashr20b} establishes:
+This development extends the recent dynamical analysis \cite{Boyd14b} of Szilard's classical single-particle engine.
+It modeled the Szilard engine as a quantum information engine consisting of a simple quantum system interacting with a control system---the demon.
+Taking to heart Szilard's original strategy to solve Maxwell's paradox, we analyzed the physics of both the thermodynamic system and control system.
+Agreeing with Szilard, over the entire thermodynamic cycle the net changes---resource uptake or exhaust---balance each other out.
+There is zero output work and the operation is consistent with the Second Law:

-and
+and:

-That said, portions of the engine's cycle exhibit interesting behavior and trade-offs.
+That said, portions of the quantum engine's cycle exhibit novel behavior and new trade-offs.
 In particular, they show a nontrivial relationship to Landauer's Principle.
-Specifically, while the QSE violates Landauer's Principle, the aggregate entropic cost of measurement and erasure still satisfies it:
+Specifically, the aggregate entropic cost of measurement and erasure still satisfies it (see App. \ref{Appendix}):